Mina-Girgis/Notification-Service-Architecture-Design-With-Spring-Boot-RabbitMQ-And-Spring-Cloud-Stream/README.md

 - Decouples producers from consumers (producers don’t need to know queue names).

 ## ❌ Cons
-- No native priority handling → high-priority messages may get stuck behind low-priority ones.
+- Low-priority messages will still be delivered, but they can experience significant delays if high-priority traffic continues to dominate the queue.
 - Single exchange could become a **bottleneck** under very high traffic.
 - Harder to apply **per-channel scaling rules** (all messages pass through the same exchange).

 ---

-## 🔹 Type-2: Dedicated Queues per Producer
+## 🔹 Type-2: High, Normal, Low Channels
 ![Type-2 Architecture](./assets/type-2.png)

 In this setup: